dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

     VideoMode VideoMode { get; set; }

     /// <summary>
+    /// Gets a list of video modes known to be available when this display is <see cref="ISurfaceDisplay.Current" />.
-    /// Gets a list of video modes with which the surface can be rendered.
-If the surface cannot programmatically change
+    /// It may be the case that a list of video modes can't be determined until that's the case.
+Furthermore, if
-    /// its video mode, it is expected that this shall return a single element list containing <see cref="VideoMode" />.
+    /// <see cref="ISurfaceWindow"/> is supported, <see cref="ISurfaceWindow.State"/> needs to be
+    /// <see cref="WindowState.ExclusiveFullscreen"/> to get access to exclusive fullscreen video modes.
+    /// <see cref="WindowState.WindowedFullscreen"/> may be acceptable if the backend supports implicitly switching
+    /// between windowed and exclusive fullscreen states, but this is not a requirement.
     /// </summary>
     IReadOnlyList<VideoMode> AvailableVideoModes { get; }